ministryofjustice/correspondence_tool_staff/README.md

 The above commands will set up a minimal set of teams, roles and users.

-In order to populate the database with corrrespondence items, use the cts script as follows:
+In order to populate the database with correspondence items, use the cts script as follows:

 ```
 $ ./cts clear                          # clears all cases from the database